-This is the first (and last) self-help book I have ever read, but honestly, there’s not a single topic or life issue you can’t find some advice for in here so I see no need to look further, personally.
+This is the first (and last) self-help book I have ever read, but honestly, there’s not a single topic or life issue you can’t find some advice for in here so I see no need to look any further, personally.

 “No thank you – I don’t need god.
 I already have a clit.” -The Coquette

 I read through Pretty Girls by Karin Slaughter until I almost peed in my bed, right beside my husband, with zero concern for how something like that might affect our marriage.
 My eyes were burning and I was slightly dehydrated, but I. Could.
 Not.
 Stop.
 Reading.

 This book was like a cross between feminist lit and the movie 8MM (which, if you haven’t seen it, what are you waiting for?!
 Joaquin Phoenix as Nicolas Cage’s sidekick in leather and mesh?
 Come on.)
 The only thing missing from this book was, in fact, Nicolas Cage.

 It has everything.
 Mystery (both past and present), suspense and thrills, murder and arson, tear-jerking emotion, pearl-clutching moments of shock, graphic violence, feminist empowerment and life lessons, family bonds and secrets, marriage insight, depravity and disgust, psychopaths and rich bitches, police and political corruption, soda, purple stuff, Sunny D and Robert Durst in a VIP room filled with Heprechauns – that’s Leprechauns with Hep C – and, yes I made those last couple things up.